sulova/QGIS_BasicsPy/README.md

 PyQgis cookbook can be found [here](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/).

 It is great for users who do not have any prior programming knowledge and they want to build their knowledge gradually in QGIS.
-Python provides a great amount of python machine learning and analytical packages.

 *1) Python script to open a preexisting QGIS project named as .qgz*
 ```python